Moon Mission Using B-Plane Targeting

 Problem statement

 Engineers want to model a mission to the Moon.
-They decide to use the method of B-plane Targeting to utilize the gravity assist to achieve the desired orbit.
+They decide to use the method of B-plane targeting to utilize the gravity assist to achieve the desired orbit.
 The B-plane is defined to contain the focus of an idealized two-body trajectory that is assumed to be a hyperbola.

 Solution